New Generation Sunbeam Classic to be built at Mylor

 The hull arrives at Mylor next week, fresh from being moulded on the Isle of Wight from Alfred Westmacott’s original 100 year old design.

 Just as the GRP Sunbeam is for a new generation, so Ollie Graffy, whose project it is to bring her to Cornwall, is the new generation at Mylor:

 “Mylor Yacht Harbour has had a long-term relationship with these beautiful boats – building three wooden ones, fully restoring several others and the ongoing maintenance of many of the original fleet,” he says.
 “When the opportunity arose to get involved with building a modern version that has all the grace and style of the originals, performs the same, has a water-tight bulkhead and is much easier to maintain, we jumped at the chance.”

 With the bare GRP hull at Mylor Yacht Harbour the Marine Team of shipwrights and GRP specialists will work their magic on fine teak joinery, modern sailing systems and exceptional attention to detail creating a glorious little yacht ready for the water.
-Once complete, there will be little to tell Tilly from her wooden sisters.
+Once complete, there will be little to tell her from her wooden sisters.

 “It’s such an exciting project for our expert teams to re-create a boat that has such great history.” says Ollie.
 “We’ve got to maintain all the qualities of the traditionally built vessel but with easier maintenance and a lower cost of ownership.
 It’s a passion project that strengthens our boat-building skills and the numbers of Sunbeams in the Falmouth fleet at the same time.”

 Mylor’s great wish is to see many more Sunbeams sailing in the Falmouth area with the modern models competing in the racing fleet as they already do on the Solent, securing the longevity of the class going forward.